BlankTuber/EasterEggHunt2025/README.md

 "Knowledge connects in unexpected ways," the tome instructed.
 "Complete this crossword to reveal the hidden pathways of wisdom."

-As the Sage filled in the puzzle, she noticed that certain words glowed more brightly than others, forming a secondary message within the completed grid.
+As the Sage filled in the puzzle, she noticed that certain words glowed more brightly than others, forming a message within the completed grid.

 *[Challenge: Crossword puzzle for the Sage]*